DarienTsai/Goalie-desktop/README.md

 # Goalie-desktop
-Goalie is a tool for goal setting.
+Goalie is a tool for goal setting and goal getting.
 As a desktop application, Goalie locally manages your long/short term goals with a clean UI and intuitive workflow. owo

 ### Things used:
 Java, CSS, JSON